Byron/jwalk/README.md

 | walkdir | sorted                         | 200.09 ms |
 | walkdir | sorted, metadata               | 422.74 ms |

+Note in particular that this crate is fast when you want streamed sorted results.
+Also note that even when used in single thread mode this crate is very close to `walkdir` in performance.

+This crate's parallelism happens at `fs::read_dir` granularity.
+If you are walking many files in a single directory it won't help.
+On the other hand if you are walking a hierarchy with multiple folders then it can help a lot.

+Also note that even though the `ignore` crate has similar performance to this crate is has much worse latency when you want sorted results.
+This crate will start streaming sorted results right away, while with `ignore` you'll need to wait until the entire walk finishes before you can sort and start processing the results in sorted order.

 ### Why wouldn't you use this crate?

-Directory traversal is already pretty fast with existing more popular crates. `walkdir` in particular is very good if you need a strait forward single threaded solution.
+Directory traversal is already pretty fast with existing crates. `walkdir` in particular is great if you need a strait forward single threaded solution.

 This crate processes each `fs::read_dir` as a single unit.
 Reading all entries and converting them into its own `DirEntry` representation.
 This